gabeg805/Extensible-Login-Manager/README.md

 Here's a list of things I want to implement, but haven't had the time to do so yet:

-    - Start GLM over getty
+    - Start Elysia over getty

     - Change focus policy